 So we’ve established at this point you have a well thought through name and you’re ready to purchase it… but is it available?

-Well, it’s quite easy to check whether or not someone else has beaten you to the name and already registered it.
+Well, it’s actually quite easy to check whether or not someone else has beaten you to the name and already registered it.

 Which Registrar Should You Use?